Quick Answer

 The evidence here is uneven, so use this section as routing guidance, not as a confirmed feature matrix.
 The current source set does not verify revision terms, rights transfer, licensing, or exact deliverables across these providers.

 Best for: a narrower, curated-feeling starting point.
 Key pros: useful when you want fewer initial options to sort.
-Key cons: the excerpt in this pack is a Reedsy printing-services page, not a cover-designer marketplace comparison, last updated Dec 22, 2025.
+Key cons: Reedsy's most prominent listing covers printing services rather than a cover-designer marketplace comparison, last updated Dec 22, 2025.
 Use case: start here when you want less noise, then require a written Scope of Work, file-delivery list, and rights terms before award.

 Best for: getting many design directions quickly.
 Key pros: it fits a fast, high-choice search when you are still testing direction.
-Key cons: high volume increases screening effort; this pack does not confirm its revision or ownership terms.
+Key cons: high volume increases screening effort; confirm revision and ownership terms directly before selecting a designer.
 Use case: use it when concept variety matters most, and filter finalists for clear genre-fit portfolios before selecting one.

 Best for: speed and a large talent pool.
-Key pros: this is the strongest-supported platform in this pack; ClearVoice (updated October 3, 2025) calls Fiverr its go-to recommendation and references thousands of book cover designers.
-Key cons: volume can hide weak fit if you do not screen carefully; this pack does not provide platform-specific rights or revision terms.
+Key pros: ClearVoice (updated October 3, 2025) calls Fiverr its go-to recommendation and references thousands of book cover designers.
+Key cons: volume can hide weak fit if you do not screen carefully; confirm platform-specific rights and revision terms before hiring.
 Use case: use it when you can screen aggressively and define scope up front.

 Best for: fast shortlist building through a book-specific lane.
 Key pros: it belongs in the same many-options-fast bucket as 99designs.
-Key cons: this pack includes no scraped excerpt for the service or Jobs Board, so terms and deliverables are unverified here.
+Key cons: terms and deliverables for the service and Jobs Board are unverified; confirm scope and rights language in writing before proceeding.
 Use case: include it for quick discovery, but treat each option as unverified until written scope and rights language are confirmed.

 Before you award any job, lock three items in writing: Scope of Work, file-delivery list, and rights transfer or licensing language.
 Community signals like Reddit or r/selfpublish can help you find names, but they are not a substitute for portfolio-fit checks or contract terms.